Companies with an active blog get 67% more leads than those without one. An active blog also brings in 55% more visitors to a brand’s website.

 Created as a separate service by WordPress.org, WordPress.com is meant for hosting blogs only.
 While it doesn’t offer advanced features like its parent platform, it doesn’t require any setup and is hassle-free to maintain.

 You can get a custom domain name at an extra charge and get some advanced functionalities as well—which is excellent in the long run, as it’ll allow you to rank higher on SERP.
+And be sure to use common domain extensions such as .com to gain more visibility.

 Hubspot offers an all-in-one blog hosting platform to create a website, host a blog, get email subscribers, and generate leads.
 You can create fully optimized websites using the drag-and-drop builder and manage everything through one dashboard easily.